abpframework/abp/docs/en/framework/infrastructure/event-bus/distributed/index.md

 ## Monitoring Distributed Events

-The ABP Framework allows you to stay informed when your application **receives** or **sends** a distributed event.
+The ABP allows you to stay informed when your application **receives** or **sends** a distributed event.
 This capability enables you to track the event flow within your application and take appropriate actions based on the received or sent distributed events.

 ### Received Events